You have a photoshoot coming up, but how do you prepare? Here are some helpful tips to make sure your photos are stunning and you have fun!

 We will have a meeting to discuss the final wheres and whens — typically this is just a phone call and it’s a great time to discuss what photos you love, what sort of feeling you want (playful, romantic, sexy, natural, epic and dramatic, magical light, vintage vibes, etc) It is important to get plenty of rest and drink lots of water the days leading up to your shoot.
 Do not forget to buy your accessories!

 What to expect on the day of:

-I will give you some basic tips about posture and traditional posing when we start, which, if you are getting married, will also be good pointers for the wedding day.
-On top of that, do not worry about posing or making things perfect.
-I will pose you when needed, but it’ll also be equal parts improvisation.
-Mistakes are welcome and they are going to happen, so do not stress.
+I will give you some basic tips about posture and posing when we start, which, if you are getting married, will also be good pointers for the wedding day.
+Don’t worry about posing or making things perfect.
+I’m looking for the beauty in imperfection –motion, glances, little nuance in body language — the natural moments just after I pose you or tell you a dumb joke.
+(The picture below is a good example!)
+An engagement session is equal parts improvisation and posing.
+Mistakes are going to happen (hopefully we have fun when we’re doing them!), so embrace them and just have fun.
+It’s really important to relax and go with the flow.
+If you spend your time thinking about if you’re doing right, it’ll show!
+You’ve hired me for good reason, so now is time to trust that I will be your yoda and guide you true.
 I love it when clients have shot ideas that they want to try and get excited and involved.
 The goal of the shoot is to play, to experiment, and see what works with the light.
 So don’t be too nervous.
 It is almost like acting.
-You pick a character or a mood for yourself and we will play with that and have fun!
+If it helps, you can pick a character or a mood for yourself and we will play with that and have fun!